Arizona's Big-City Destination

-The downtown core, while pleasant enough, isn't going to knock your socks off like, say, the flashy Las Vegas Strip or historic Santa Fe, New Mexico.
-But that's not what you're here for.
-It's those plush resorts (and the fancy-schmancy restaurants inside them), the outstanding museums, the top-flight pro sports venues, the culture (from art galleries to symphony concerts) and, most importantly, the ideal fall-to-spring weather you've come to experience.
+The downtown core, while pleasant enough with fun things to do, isn't going to knock your socks off like, say, the flashy Las Vegas Strip or historic Santa Fe, New Mexico.
+But that's not what you're here on vacation for.
+It's those plush resorts (and the fancy-schmancy places to eat inside them), the outstanding museums, the top-flight pro sports venues, the culture (from art galleries to symphony concerts) and, most importantly, the ideal fall-to-spring weather you've come to experience.

 If your mental picture of Arizona is one of a Marlboro man riding merrily across the saguaro cactus-studded desert, that's here, too.
 Rising behind the downtown skyscrapers is Camelback Mountain, the go-to spot for desert-style hiking.
 East of the city, beyond the spill of cookie-cutter suburbs, are the rugged Superstition Mountains.